-This intuitivity definition can be enforced in COSMOS through an heuristic.
+This intuitiveness definition can be enforced in COSMOS through a heuristic.
 This algorithm is used to compute the FBIMC results presented in this report.
+The equations of the corresponding model are given in the annex 5.11.4.

 3.3.2 "Bilateral Intuitiveness" considering existence of interconnections